 If you suffered a serious and costly illness or injury because a doctor or another medical professional acted in a negligent way, that doctor should be held fully accountable for any losses you experienced as a result.
 A medical negligence lawyer can stand up for your rights to recovery against doctors, hospitals, and their insurance companies.
 The sooner you call 503-919-7889 for a free consultation with the Johnston Law Firm, the sooner we can start working on your claim.

 Learn More About How We Can Help With Your Specific Medical Negligence Case

-The Johnston Law Firm, LLC, will evaluate your medical negligence case and explain your legal options.
+Johnston Law Firm, P.C., will evaluate your medical negligence case and explain your legal options.
 To get your free consultation, call us at 503-546-3167, toll free at 888-342-7252, or contact our personal injury firm online.
 There is no obligation to use our legal services.

-The Johnston Law Firm, LLC proudly represents clients in all cities and counties in Oregon: Portland, Gresham, Milwaukie, Lake Oswego, Tigard, Beaverton, Hillsboro, Multnomah, Washington, Clackamas.
+Johnston Law Firm, P.C. proudly represents clients in all cities and counties in Oregon: Portland, Gresham, Milwaukie, Lake Oswego, Tigard, Beaverton, Hillsboro, Multnomah, Washington, Clackamas.